dialectlabs/monitor/README.md

 # Monitor

-Framework to monitor any data in on-chain resources, run analytics towards the data and send Dialect's web3 notifications.
+Framework to monitor on-chain resources like accounts for a set of your dApp subscribers, extract data, run analytics and send Dialect's web3 notifications notifications.

 ## Installation